visitbethel/docker-enabler/README.md

 --------------------------------------
 There are 2 kinds of statistics related to a running Docker container:
 ### Application-level statistics###
-* This are often read via some standard mechanism like **JMX** or just log to files.
+* These are often read via some standard mechanism like **JMX** or just log to files.
 If you log to files within the container , you can mount a host "stats volume" using the runtime context variable **DOCKER_STATS_DIR** to the stats volume directory within the container.

 ### Container-level statistics###
 * At the moment, Docker do not have a formal way to extract those statistics via Docker CLI or Remote API, nor are the container statistics that useful at the moment from the application perspective.
-This is likely to be added as part of Docker API when the Docker matured further.
+This is likely to be added as part of Docker API when Docker matured further.

 There are a number of OSS hacks out there but lack of an API means its liable to be broken with Docker runtime evolving.
 So use it at your own risks.